sakethBainagari/Altibbe-Assessment/README.md

 The **transparency logic** was built on the principle that true product transparency serves consumers, not just compliance.
 Instead of technical jargon, the AI generates questions real buyers would ask: "Is this safe for children?" rather than "Does this meet CPSC standards?"
 The multi-criteria scoring system (completeness, quality, transparency, compliance) ensures holistic assessment rather than simple checkbox compliance.

 **User-centric design** drove the UI/UX decisions, prioritizing clarity and accessibility over technical complexity.
 The result is a system that makes complex supply chain information accessible to everyday consumers while providing companies actionable insights for improvement.

-## 🚀 **DEPLOYMENT READY**

-This application is fully configured for Vercel deployment with:
-- Production environment variables configured
-- API endpoints optimized for serverless functions
-- Frontend build optimized for static deployment
-- Complete deployment documentation in `DEPLOYMENT.md`

-**Quick Deploy to Vercel:**
-1. Deploy AI service to Railway/Heroku first
-2. Push to GitHub repository
-3. Connect to Vercel
-4. Set environment variables
-5. Deploy!

-See `DEPLOYMENT.md` for detailed deployment instructions.